PauFusco/Nontendo/README.md

 # Nontendo
 ### Winjammers: Flying Power Disc
-* This is a tribute to Windjammers, released in 1994.
+This is a tribute to Windjammers, released in 1994.
-* Windjammers consists in a 1 vs 1 match in which the objective is to throw the disc inside the rival Goal Line.
+Windjammers consists in a 1 vs 1 match in which the objective is to throw the disc inside the rival Goal Line.
-* The game also offers different characters with whom u can play as.
-This game includes 3 of the 6 total characters: *Korea, Italy* and *USA.
+The game also offers different characters with whom u can play as.
+This game includes 3 of the 6 total characters: Korea, Italy and USA.
-* The 3 of the 6 total scenarios included are *Beach, Lawn* and *Tiled.
+The 3 of the 6 total scenarios included are the Beach, Lawn and Tiled.

 ## Installation
 Un-zip folder with WinRAR software or similar.